Pedagogics and Special Needs (the PS-group)

 Gunnlaugur is Associate Professor of Education and Senior Lecturer in Education and Special Education.
 His research interests regard education reforms, marketization and inclusion as ideals of educational politics and philosophies.
 His research has regarded the Swedish independent compulsory schools' organisation of special support, the education and work of special educators, inclusion as policy, teaching in higher education, teacher education, and the Swedish debates about the education system.

 Claes is a Professor of education with a focus on special needs education.
 He has a broad interest in issues relating to inclusive and special education.
 He has been especially interested in theoretical issues and empirical mappings of views on special needs education.

-Ingrid is a senior lecturer in education.
+Ingrid is Associate Professor in Education and Senior Lecturer in Education.
 Her research is about issues such as pre-school and school education, children with neuropsychiatric disabilities, implementation, interaction between educators and other groups, children’s participation, social support, and educational leadership.

 Johanna is a Postdoctoral Fellow in education with a specialized focus on inclusion.
 Her research interests cover children’s identity –and socialization processes, and addresses issues of bullying, conflict and school-based intervention work.

 Mathilda är doktorand i pedagogik.
 Hennes intresse riktar sig mot frågor som rör neuropsykiatriska diagnoser i skola och förskola.

 Christel is an associate professor and works as university teacher at Åbo Akademi University and Nord University.
 Her research interest is the professional role of special teachers in an inclusive school with a special focus on the collaborative role.
 Christel is currently involved in research projects that study the development of co-teaching, and collaboration between teachers and other professionals to support students' learning well-being.
 She also has a special interest in consultation in a special educational context.